fermyon/developer/content/spin/serverless-ai-tutorial.md

 ## Policy Requirements

 > This tutorial uses [Meta AI](https://ai.meta.com/)'s Llama 2, Llama Chat and Code Llama models.
-If you are running Spin on your own (and have not filled out our Serverless AI [private beta signup form](https://fibsu0jcu2g.typeform.com/serverless-ai)) will need to visit [Meta's Llama webpage](https://ai.meta.com/resources/models-and-libraries/llama-downloads/) and agree to Meta's License, Acceptable Use Policy, and to Meta’s privacy policy before fetching and using Llama models.
+If you are running Spin on your own (and have not filled out our Serverless AI [private beta signup form](https://fibsu0jcu2g.typeform.com/serverless-ai)) you will need to visit [Meta's Llama webpage](https://ai.meta.com/resources/models-and-libraries/llama-downloads/) and agree to Meta's License, Acceptable Use Policy, and to Meta’s privacy policy before fetching and using Llama models.

 ## Serverless AI Inferencing With Spin Applications